Research should accumulate, not evaporate.

 Share a research collection, fork a colleague's bundle, build a living knowledge base together.

-On attribution: AI aggregates.
+On attribution.
+AI aggregates.
 That's not inherently bad, but it can obscure where ideas come from. prxhub bundles store sources per-claim.
 Every synthesis links back to the underlying material.
-That's not perfect provenance, but it's better than a chat window that credits nobody.
+That's not perfect provenance, but it's a lot better than a chat window that credits nobody.

 For AI agents · use prxhub right now